0x41head/CTF-Writeups/src/DOA2021ctf/README.md

   <li>Cloud Forensics: 0/9 (Didn't try to figure this one out)</li>
   </ul>

-Even though this is only my 3rd CTF, I have a suspicion that 34 will be the highest number of chalenges I ever solve in a particular CTF.
+Even though this is only my 3rd CTF, I have a suspicion that 34 will be the highest number of challenges I ever solve in a particular CTF.